 (ii) Delivery with covering options.
-Enthoven et al. [2020] introduce the two-echelon vehicle routing problem with covering options (2E-VRP-CO).
+Enthoven, Jargalsaikhan, Roodbergen, uit het Broek, & Schrotenboer (2020) introduce the two-echelon vehicle routing problem with covering options (2E-VRP-CO).
 In this last-mile delivery application, the truck on the first echelon can either deliver a parcel to a satellite location, from where cargo bikes bring it to the customers, or to a covering location (i.e., a parcel locker) from which nearby customers can pick up the parcel.
 Similar to the MTR-RP, the truck only needs to visit a subset of given potential locations, and the delivery type which makes the last mile has to be defined.
-The proposed solution approach relies on an ALNS with tailored operators.
+The proposed solution approach relies on an Adaptive Large Neighborhood Search (ALNS) with tailored operators.
 Several aspects of our MTR-RP are more complex, however, despite the similarities.
-First, robots can only be applied to attended home delivery and thus have to meet time windows.
-Second, the robots move aboard the truck, which is not the case in a two-echelon setup.
+First, robots are applied for attended home delivery and thus have to meet time windows.
+Second, the robots are transported by truck and released at dropoff locations as part of our decision problem.
+This is not the case in a two-echelon setup.
+The MTR-RP is based on a high number of potential truck stops (in the same order of magnitude as the number of customers).
 In the two-echelon case, each potential truck stop has a fixed number of bikes available and there are only a few of these stops.
 Finally, both vehicle types of the MTR-RP can visit customers, whereas in the 2E-VRP-CO this is only possible for cargo bikes.
 These differences add dependencies to the truck schedule, as robots can only launch from a location while the truck is present and the truck must meet the customer's time window.
-Similarly, other two-echelon models fall short of characteristics required in the MTR-RP.
+Similarly, other two-echelon models fall short of characteristics required in the MTR-RP (Perboli, Rosano, Saint-Guillain, & Rizzo, 2018).

 (iii) Hub-and-robot.
-The first concepts developed involving robots can be described as hub-and-robot concepts.
+The first concepts developed involving robots can be described as hub-and-robot.
 Their principle is that robots move between a fixed hub and customers.
 They do so independently of other means of transportation.
 Consequently, hubs have the ability to store goods and load the robots, which requires a more sophisticated infrastructure compared to the robot depots (i.e., charging stations) in the TnR or MTR case.
-Bakach et al. [2021] propose a mixed integer program (MIP) to allocate customers to hubs and robots.
+Bakach et al. (2021) propose a mixed integer program (MIP) to allocate customers to hubs and robots.
 Their objective is to minimize the number of hubs and robot mileage required, while respecting the robots' maximum range.
-Poeting et al. [2019b] and Poeting et al. [2019a] optimally solve an MIP for truck tours visiting hubs and customers and a schedule of pendulum robot tours from these hubs to customers.
-Sonneberg et al. [2019] minimize the costs of tours for robots with several compartments applying an MIP.
+Poeting, Schaudt, & Clausen (2019b) and Poeting, Schaudt, & Clausen (2019a) optimally solve an MIP for truck tours visiting hubs and customers and a schedule of pendulum robot tours from these hubs to customers.
+Sonneberg, Leyerer, Kleinschmidt, Knigge, & Breitner (2019) minimize the costs of tours for robots with several compartments applying an MIP.
 Due to their nature, hub-and-robot systems do not consider mixed delivery but only robot deliveries paired with an existing hub infrastructure.